TrueGamerTalha/Edith/README.md

 ## Features

 - Moderation, Fun, Games And Much More Commands!
-- Written In Python For Cleaner And Improved Performance!
+- Written in Python for cleaner and improved performance!
-- Advanced Music Commands Coming Sometime In 2022!
+- Advanced Music commands coming sometime In 2022!